Whitsunday Island, Queensland, Australia Guide

 Day Trips

-30 minutes by boat from Whitsunday Island Hamilton Island offers a blend of relaxation and activity.
+Approximately 30-45 minutes by ferry from Whitsunday Island Hamilton Island offers a blend of relaxation and activity.
 Explore the island's shops and restaurants, relax by the pool, or take a scenic hike.
 For stunning views, head to One Tree Hill at sunset.
 You can also enjoy water sports, golf, and wildlife encounters.
 It's a great option for those seeking a more developed island experience.

-Approximately 1-1.5 hours by boat from Whitsunday Island Airlie Beach
+Approximately 1-1.5 hours by ferry from Whitsunday Island Whitehaven Beach

 Travel Time